arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 _Typed errors_ refer to a technique from functional programming in which we make _explicit_ in the signature (or _type_) the potential errors that may arise during the execution of a piece of code.
-This is not the case when using exceptions, which any documentation is not taken into account by the compiler, leading to a defensive mode of error handling.
+This is not the case when using exceptions, where any documentation that we might provide is not taken into account by the compiler, leading to a defensive mode of error handling.

 :::info Media resources